jvang0620/JavaSwing_Turtle/README.md

 - **Image Manipulation**: Supported operations such as copying images, setting dimensions, and creating new pictures from existing files or `BufferedImage` objects.

 This project showcases my initial efforts with Java programming and serves as a foundation for my later work with more complex projects.

+## Acknowledgements

+The original Turtle and World classes were inspired by the work of Georgia Institute of Technology and are used for educational purposes.